TheMightyAmondee/Shoplifter/README.md

 Version 1.1.4 added Generic Mod Config Menu support so the config values can be changed whilst in game (thanks to luelista!).

 The shops you can shoplift from are: Willy's Shop, Pierre's General Store, Carpenter, Marnie's Ranch, Harvey's Clinic, Saloon, Blacksmith, Sandy's Oasis, Icecream Stand, Resort Bar.
 If you're wondering why all shops aren't included it's because the shopkeeper never leaves said store, you'll never get away with it.
-Custom shops cannot be shoplifted from.
+Custom shops cannot be shoplifted from unless specified in a content pack.

 Boring specifics are listed below: